|

 ‘you’

-your history and how you came to be here
+your history, how you came to be here

 what you did in your past life